kbright1892/ECE595_Proj_PartB/README.md

 - This file is designed to be run standalone or called from another file
   - Initially, I was calling it manually, but I realized it was easier to build functionality to have other files call it to automate testing, so that is the functionality that will be covered
-- The program runs differently based on the number of keyword agruments passed or if it's called from the command line
+- The program runs differently based on the number of keyword arguments passed or if it's called from the command line
-  - If only one keyword argument, 'classifer', is passed, it only returns the accuracy vs the test set
+  - If only one keyword argument, 'classifier', is passed, it only returns the accuracy vs the test set
-  - If two keyword arguments are passed, 'classifer' and anything else, it will return the accuracy against the training and testing datasets
+  - If two keyword arguments are passed, 'classifier' and anything else, it will return the accuracy against the training and testing datasets
   - The two keyword argument is used to evaluate the model during training, and the single keyword is used during pruning where only the accuracy against the test set is used
-    - NOTE: Becuase the number of features is passed via command line for all other scripts calling this one, it can still read argv[1] to select the correct data
+    - NOTE: Because the number of features is passed via command line for all other scripts calling this one, it can still read argv[1] to select the correct data
   - If called from the command line, the first argument is the number of features, second is either 'pruned' or 'full', and the third, which is only included if the second is 'pruned', is the threshold for the pruned model.
     - This is how the evaluator loads the correct model
 - The data is loaded and converted to tensors, as it was in train_model.py
 - The appropriate model is loaded, either from the arguments or based on command line input
 - The accuracies are calculated by iterating through the feature and label tensors
-  - The features tensor is used as input into thte classifier and the output is compared to the label tensor
+  - The features tensor is used as input into the classifier and the output is compared to the label tensor
   - If they match, the total_correct is incremented
   - At the end, the total_correct is divided by the total to get the percentage correct
 - Depending on the arguments, either only the test accuracy is returned or a tuple of both the test and training accuracy is returned

 ## plot_results.py

-- Used matplotlib to create plots of Pruning Threshold vs. Accuracy, Pruning Threshold vs. Sparsity, and Sparsity vs. Accuracy for each feature count, based on the value passed as a command line argument
+- Uses matplotlib to create plots of Pruning Threshold vs. Accuracy, Pruning Threshold vs. Sparsity, and Sparsity vs. Accuracy for each feature count, based on the value passed as a command line argument
 - The data is from the files created in prune_model.py

 # Overall Program Flow